This high-protein Basque cheesecake made with cottage cheese is rich, creamy, and packed with 15g of protein per slice.

 Conclusion

-Have fun baking, leave a review, ask any questions, or let me know how your cheesecake turned out in the comments below.
-Don’t forget to share this recipe with your friends who need a little cozy comfort in their lives!
-Happy baking!
+I can’t wait to see your creations — snap a pic and tag me on socials so we can drool together 🍓🥄.
+Have fun baking, leave a review, ask questions, or just gush about your cheesecake in the comments.
+And don’t forget to share this recipe with your friends who could use a little cozy comfort in their lives.

 Comments